Quality Inn I-40 & I-17

 Prochnow Auditorium is a 940-seat venue that promises a fun filled evening.
 Located to the north of University Union, it was once home to Flagstaff Symphony Orchestra.
 This venue is well equipped with up-to-date equipments like spot lights, house lights, house sound and 35MM projection.
 It is host to the Campus Film Program and a number of plays and concerts.

-The Hive is a mainstay on Beaver Street, where most locals come for the loud music and strong drinks, however the place functions as a gallery as well.
-So in a nutshell, you could say the Hive is a place that foments passion for the arts, in whatever form.
+The Hive is a mainstay on Beaver Street.
+It is where locals come for the loud music and strong drinks.
+The venue functions as a gallery as well.
 Every night there is a different band on stage and if you want to buy some art while you enjoy the sound, all proceeds support local talent.
 The music varies from punk and pop to rockabilly and thrash metal as well as everything in-between.